 Drop Shipments: What Are They and What’s New Post-Wayfair On-Demand is a 30 day online rental through the popular streaming service, Vimeo.

-Once you click Register for this Course above, you will be taken to a simple web form to complete.
+Once you click Start Drop Shipments below, you will be taken to a simple web form to complete.
 From there, you’ll be sent to Vimeo to complete your purchase and gain access to the course.

 Drop shipments can create sales and use tax collection and remittance issues for all parties involved, whether you’re the seller, shipper or customer.
 Different states’ treatments of sales tax for drop shipments varies, and there are multiple factors that can alter the tax treatment of the transaction.
 Not to mention that the South Dakota v.
 Wayfair decision has brought about changes for drop shipments.
 As more companies who are not familiar with the rules are registering in more states, the impact to the seller and the customer grows.
 Most states have flexible rules, but we are seeing shippers enforcing strict rules unnecessarily.